jonnyhoeven/workshop/README.md

 Find this `deployment` in `lens` and check the `pod` status.
 As you can see, the `deployment` and `pod` replica is up and running.

-Try deleting the `pod` and see what happens.
+Try deleting the `pod` and see what happens:

 ```bash
 kubectl delete pod $(kubectl get pods -n workshop -o jsonpath="{.items[*].metadata.name}") -n workshop